 - Craftsmanship - Clean and straight seams, no glue marks, rough or mirror-smooth, basically how well your cosplay is made.

 - Originality/Accuracy - If the cosplay is original or a mashup you’ll be judged on originality.
 If you are recreating a character we will look at how close you recreated the character.

 - Level of Difficulty - This is based on the number of and difficulty of techniques used to create the cosplay

-- Performance – We feel that a large portion of the artform of cosplay is embracing the essence of the character/personality that you are cosplaying as.
-Every contestant that qualifies for the “Onstage” portion of the contest will have up to 1 min to showcase this part of their cosplay talent in our Grand Ballroom.
-You can use this time as you wish, it can be to strike different poses to show off all of the parts of your cosplay or even do some pre-planned choreography.
-We expect to notify all qualified contestants with as least a week of anticipation before the contest so that they can have something prepared in time.
-Remember that you have up to 1 min onstage so please use as much of that time as possible.
+- Performance - We feel that a large portion of the artform of cosplay is embracing the essence of the character/personality that you are cosplaying.
+Every contestant that qualifies for the “Onstage” portion of the contest will have up to 1 min to showcase this part of their cosplay talent in our Grand Ballroom, which you can use this time as you wish.
+For example, you can show your cosplay by striking different poses to show off all of the parts of your cosplay, or you can partake in pre-planned choreography.
+We expect to notify all qualified contestants with at least a week of anticipation before the contest so that they can have something prepared in time.
+Remember that you have up to 1 min on stage, so please use as much of that time as possible.

 - Stage Appearance - How does the cosplay look onstage?
 How does the cosplayer show off their cosplay?
 Does the cosplayer look confident showcasing their creation? (unless of course the character they are portraying is a nervous mess and that’s how the cosplayer should seem)

 Are some music tracks not accepted in the cosplay contest?

 Yes.
 Music or Audio tracks submitted cannot have explicit lyrics.
 If it does contain explicit lyrics, your audio track will not be used.
 We will do our best to give you an advanced warning but cannot guarantee it.
 FanX is a family-friendly event and we want all ages to be able to attend.

 What if I do not create an online photo gallery?